History of the Supreme Court of Nevada

 H.O.
 Beatty, James Lewis and C.M.
 Brosnan.
 1864.

 The area that is now the state of Nevada was originally part of the Provisional State of Deseret, later to become Utah Territory.
-Sitting in Salt Lake City or one of the other territorial capitals, five hundred miles to the east, the Utah territory Supreme Court has little impact on the residents at the foot of the Sierra Nevada.
+Sitting in Salt Lake City or one of the other territorial capitals, 500 miles to the east, the Utah territory Supreme Court has little impact on the residents at the foot of the Sierra Nevada.

 With the establishment of the Nevada Territory in 1861, three justices were appointed by President Abraham Lincoln to the Territorial Supreme Court.
 They were Chief Justice George Turner, and Associate Justices Horatio N. Jones and Gordon N. Mott.
 In 1864, Powhatan B. Locke and John W. North were appointed associate justices to replace Jones and Mott.